projectriff/cli/docs/riff_streaming_kafka-gateway_delete.md

 ### Synopsis

-Delete one or more kafka gateways by name or all kafka gateways within a namespace.
+Delete one or more Kafka gateways by name or all Kafka gateways within a namespace.

-Deleting a kafka gateway will disrupt all processors consuming streams managed by the gateway.
-Existing messages in the stream may be preserved by the underlying kafka broker, depending on the implementation.
+Deleting a Kafka gateway will disrupt all processors consuming streams managed by the gateway.
+Existing messages in the stream may be preserved by the underlying Kafka broker, depending on the implementation.

 ```
 riff streaming kafka-gateway delete <name(s)> [flags]